Chart Color Schemes

 Heatley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Heatley's dwelling structure, as per the latest Census, consisted of 84.0% houses and 16.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
-Home ownership in Heatley was higher at 31.3%, with the remaining dwellings either mortgaged (33.8%) or rented (34.9%).
-The median monthly mortgage repayment in Heatley was $1,300, lower than Non-Metro Qld's average of $1,517 and the national average of $1,863.
-The median weekly rent figure in Heatley was recorded at $280, significantly lower than Non-Metro Qld's $305 and the national figure of $375.
+Heatley's dwelling structure, as per the latest Census, consisted of 84.0% houses and 16.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
+Home ownership in Heatley was at 31.3%, with mortgaged dwellings at 33.8% and rented ones at 34.9%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,517.
+The median weekly rent figure in Heatley was $280, compared to Non-Metro Qld's $305.
+Nationally, Heatley's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing